-Executive Summary
+Executive Summary 1.

-1.1 To consider the 2021/22 proposed internal audit plan, charter and protocol (Appendix 1, 2 and 3).
+1.1 To consider the 2022/23 proposed internal audit plan, charter and protocol (Appendix 1, 2 and 3).

-Recommendations
+2. Recommendations

-2.1 To consider the 2021/22 proposed internal audit plan, charter and protocol (Appendix 1, 2 and 3).
+2.1 To consider and approve the 2022/23 proposed internal audit plan, charter and protocol (Appendix 1, 2 and 3).

-Background
+3. Background

-- Internal Audit is an independent, objective assurance and consulting activity designed to add value and 3.1 improve an organisation's operations.
-It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes (Public Sector Internal Audit Standards (PSIAS)). - 3.2 The Audit & Member Standards Committee's consideration and approval of an effective audit plan, charter and protocol is an important element in providing assurance to the organisation that arrangements are in place to provide an independent and objective opinion on the adequacy of the internal control environment. - 3.3 The proposed audit plan is detailed at Appendix 1. - 3.4 During 2020/21, a trial 12 month extension to the shared agreement with Tamworth Borough Council to include Lichfield District Council's sharing of their auditor resources took place.
-Despite the pandemic and challenges with remote working, the trial has been largely successful in terms of customer feedback and performance against KPI's (reported to Audit & Governance Committee in audit's routine performance reports).
-It is therefore suggested that the 12 month extension be extended for a further 12 months to allow the new Audit Manager to fully appraise in terms of future direction of the service. - 3.5 The Audit Charter is detailed at Appendix 2 and Protocol at Appendix 3.
-Minor changes, largely to account for role titles have been made and are highlighted on the documents.
+- 3.1 Internal Audit is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes (Public Sector Internal Audit Standards (PSIAS)). - 3.2 The Audit & Member Standards Committee's consideration and approval of an effective audit plan, charter and protocol is an important element in providing assurance to the organisation that arrangements are in place to provide an independent and objective opinion on the adequacy of the internal control environment. - 3.3 The proposed audit plan is detailed at Appendix 1.
+This includes two audits, Elections and Climate Change which have been brought forward from 2021/2022. - 3.4 As part of the planning for 2022/23 the proposed plan of work has been developed based on; - Analysis of strategic and operational risks; - •Reference to previous assurance work from previously completed audits; - Coronavirus being kept under review; - •Level of resources, following recent benchmarking exercises in 2020/21 identified a reduction of audit days from 447 (2019/20) to the current level of 286 audit days, this is comparable with other councils of a similar size and risk profile; and - Agile approach.